skilbjo/articles/talks/this_is_my_development_environment.md

 - pre-1940s: accountants, actuaries
 - 1943-1949: vacuum tubes
-*1958 invention of the integrated circuit*
-*1958 also: the invention of the LISP programming language!*
-- 1949-1972: assembly (various dialects, dependant on the vendors processor API)
+- 1949-1972: assembly (various dialects, dependant on the vendors processor API) *Also: 1958 invention of the integrated circuit* *Also: 1958: the invention of the LISP programming language!*
 - 1972-1993: the C programming language (meant original to generate various assembly dialects from one source code)
 - 1995-2007: Java programming language (the preferred enterprise language!)
 - 2007: Ruby on Rails (sarcastically!)
-*2007 initial public release of Clojure*
+*Also: 2007 initial public release of Clojure*
 - 2008-2015: Python (first invented: 1991, before Java!)
 - 2015-modern era: Clojure!